pizzaboy75/pi_alarm/README.md

 # Raspberry Pi Alarm Clock
 This project takes a Raspberry Pi and, web-enabling it, turns it into an alarm clock.
-The Pi controls a daylight lamp connected to a revolt RC plug.
+The Pi controls a daylight lamp connected to a [Revolt PX-1672](http://www.revolt-power.de/USB-Dongle-PX-1674-919.shtml) RC plug.

 The alarm is configured through a web interface, and has been optimized for both desktop and mobile.
 Instructions for building it below!